globelabs/gl-docs/README.md

 **Sending Multi-Part SMS**

-You can send multi-part sms like you would in sending a normal sms, just keep in mind that you will be charged per 160 characters on the first part of the message and 152 characters for the succeeding parts/batch (additional bytes are needed for UDH to link multiple messages as one).
+You can send multi-part sms like you would in sending a normal sms, just keep in mind that you will be charged per 160 characters.

 ###### Sample POST Request